RzR32/Discord_Bot-RzR32_Bot/README.md

     - Game (games in the file)
     - GamePlaying
 - `OTHER`
-    - TwitchFollower [The API for this counter is not mine (https://api.crunchprank.net/twitch/followcount/$user), so if its not work, I cant help for the moment]
+    - TwitchFollower [The [API](https://api.crunchprank.net/twitch/followcount/$user) for this counter is not mine, so if its not work, I cant help for the moment]

 indicates when a member...
 + joins / leaves